-this document and this referral form at (502) 584-1254 within seven (7 (resident full name) agree to be referred to on Program in accordance with the terms noted previously in m.
-I understand that I must contact the Legal Aid Society of calendar days of signing this referral form.
-When I call d to the Intake Unit and advise that I have been referred by on Diversion Program.
+I, \\\\\\(resident full name) agree to be referred to participate in the Eviction Diversion Program in accordance with the terms noted previously in this document and this referral form.
+I understand that I must contact the Legal Aid Society at (502) 584-1254 within seven (7) calendar days of signing this referral form.
+When I call Legal Aid, I will ask to be directed to the Intake Unit and advise that I have been referred by LMHA to participate in the Eviction Diversion Program.

-Yes , I would like to Program. see if I am eligible to participate in the Eviction Diversion
+Yes, I would like to see if I am eligible to participate in the Eviction Diversion Program.

-No, I do not want to p participate in the Eviction Diversion Program.
+No, I do not want to participate in the Eviction Diversion Program.

 Resident Signature:

 Manager Signature:

 Date:

-RESIDENT CONTACT I
+RESIDENT CONTACT INFORMATION:

 Street Address

 Louisville, KY Zip

 Resident Phone Number

 Resident Email Address

 Alternate contact name

 Alternate contact phone number

-be contacted in the event resident cannot be reached pspope@laslou.org and jyoung@laslou.org
+\friend or family member of resident who may be contacted in the event resident cannot be reached

-disability - and as a result of this d to participate fully in the Public Ho ccommodation: If you or someone else in your household has a disability, this person needs a reasonable accommodation in order tousing Program- please contact the Ombudsman to discuss budsman of the Public Housing program can be reached at (502)
+LMHA Manager - email form to spope@laslou.org and jyoung@laslou.org

-569-1168.
+Notice of Right of Reasonable Accommodation: If you or someone else in your household has a disability - and as a result of this disability, this person needs a reasonable accommodation in order to participate fully in the Public Housing Program- please contact the Ombudsman to discuss accommodation options.
+The Ombudsman of the Public Housing program can be reached at (502) 569-1168.
 TDD 502-587-0831.